 Single images are then grouped in various ways for different purposes: geographically for display in local schools or B&Bs, phylogenetically for use in the field guide, or artistically for use as wall decorations.

 Representation: Margarethe’s paintings are hanging in private and corporate collections in Europe, Israel, India, Japan, Australia, and the USA.
 Her work has been exhibited in juried exhibitions in most western states.
 She has received numerous awards from, among others, the Western Art Show of the Phippen Museum, the Grumbacher Gold Medallion Show in Prescott, and “The Best and the Brightest” of the Scottsdale Artists School.

-Prints of her work can be found at the gift shops of the Tucson Museum of Art, La Pilita Museum, the Arizona Sonora Desert Museum, the Tubac Center for the Arts, Tohono Chul Park, The Boyce tThompson Arboretum in Superior, AZ, and the Artists’ Gallery of Patagonia, AZ.
+Prints of her work can be found at the gift shops of the Tubac Center for the Arts, Tohono Chul Park in Tucson, the Santa Rita Lodge in Madera Canyon, the Feminine Mystique Gallery in Tubac, and the Artists’ Gallery of Patagonia, AZ.

 Contact: Please call (520-682-2837) or email (email@example.com) for prices and availability of original watercolors.

 Giclee prints of all paintings are available in standard and custom sizes.

 Giclee printing services are offered on paper or canvas.